MartinMaka/martinmaka.github.io/_posts/2020-02-14-Loan-Default-Prediction.md

 <img src="https://images.unsplash.com/photo-1562953842-188bb7ce6588?ixlib=rb1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=750&q=80" alt="drawing" width="550"/>

 # Executive summary:
 We are working with a dataset containing data related to US loans with deidentified periods.
-The dataset was provided in a couse at NUS.
+The dataset was provided in a coruse at NUS.

 The aim of this notebook is to construct a model able to predict a loan default at a given time.
 That means we are not predicting whether the loan should be first handed out, but rather anticipating its default at a specific time snapshot.